 The Residential Version of Ground Loop Design includes three design modules: one for vertical borehole, one for horizontal and one for surface water (pond, lake, etc.) installations.
 It also includes the Zone Manager loads module.
+In addition, the software comes with the LEAD PLUS tool, which provides a range of features including a heat loss calculator and residential pressure drop analysis function.

 Loads data can be shared between the loads module and the design modules, enabling a designer to simultaneously compare and contract multiple heat exchanger designs using the same loads data.
 In addition, loads data from external loads programs, the LEAD PLUS tool, as well as from Excel files conveniently can be imported into the loads module.